 Note: Occasional brake noise is normal.
-If a metal-to-metal. continuous grinding or continuous squeal sound is present. the brake linings may be worn-out and should be inspected by an authorized dealer.
+If a metal-to-metal, continuous grinding or continuous squeal sound is present, the brake linings may be worn-out and should be inspected by an authorized dealer.
 If the vehicle has continuous vibration or shudder in the steering wheel while braking, the vehicle should be inspected by an authorized dealer.

 Note: Brake dust may accumulate on the wheels, even under normal driving conditions.
 Some dust is inevitable as the brakes wear and does not contribute to brake noise.
-See Cleaning the Alloy Wheels (page 240).
+Refer to the Vehicle Care chapter for wheel cleaning instructions.